liberation-data/drivine/README.md

 ## Features

 * Facilitates the use of <a href="https://github.com/liberation-data/drivine/wiki/Repositories">well understood object-oriented</a> and functional programming patterns, that adhere to a single responsibility principle.
+[NestJS](https://nestjs.com/) will be optional, but is recommended.
 * Takes care of <a href="https://github.com/liberation-data/drivine/wiki/Connection-Manager">infrastructure concerns</a>, so that you can focus on making the most of your data.
 * <a href="https://github.com/liberation-data/drivine/wiki/Transactions">Removes boiler plate code</a>, especially the tedious and error-prone kind.
 * <a href="https://github.com/liberation-data/drivine/wiki/Cursors">Supports streaming</a>, without back-pressure.
 Large amounts of data can be managed in a timely and memory efficient manner.